jhmartin4510/EnvironmentalSensorsFPGAProject/Analog/README.md

 To simplify the approach, the FPGAs sole purpose is to read the analog signal and convert it to a 12-bit dgital value.
 This digital value can be passed to a python script that converts the value to a relavent meauserment (ppm) and records that value in a csv file.
 The information from the csv file can then be used for visualization and monitoring.

+## The MQ3 Directory
+This contains the design source file (.vhd), the constraint file (.xdc), an the XADC IP core (.xci) file used for the MQ3 sensor (alcohol gas sensor).
+However, those same files were successfully used for reading from the MQ135 sensor (gas sensor), and the IR distance sensor.
+The added python scripts perform the task of decoding the 12-bit data into the respective measurement via the transfer function for their respective datasheets.